 - Coded software to properly execute a certain task

 You can then multiply the machine.
 In other words, make 100,000 copies of the same machine.
-And they’ll all be just as amazing.
+Each will be as amazing as the next.

-Imagine when a company finds and trains a superstar employee.
-And then they want to hire more employees just like the superstar.
+Now, imagine a company finds and trains a superstar employee.
+Then they want to hire more employees like their superstar.

 - Find employees with identical personalities, lifestyles, and education

-- Train the employee for 5 plus years
+- Train the employees for 5 plus years

-- Keep the employee happy, making sure they don’t jump ship to another company
+- Keep the employees happy, making sure they don’t jump ship to another company

-- Expect the employee will not have any surprises in life to derail their journey
+- Pray the employees won’t have any life surprises to derail their journey

 In short, it’s very difficult.
-That’s why most companies only have several superstar employees.
+That’s why most companies only have several superstar employees out of thousands.

 #6 Machines are neutral in every way possible